-Under the terms of a revised investment management agreement dated 29 March 2010, Gresham House Asset Management Limited ("Gresham House") (agreement was novated from Mobeus Equity Partners LLP on 30 September 2021) provides investment advisory, administrative and company secretarial services to the Company, for a fee of 2.4% per annum of closing net assets, calculated on a quarterly basis by reference to the net assets at the end of the preceding quarter.
-One sixth of this fee is subject to minimum and maximum limits of £150,000 (2022: £150,000) and £170,000 (2022: £170,000) per annum respectively.
+Under the terms of a revised Investment Management Agreement dated 18 June 2024 (effective from the date of the acquisition of Mobeus Income & Growth 4 VCT plc on 26 July 2024), Gresham House Asset Management Limited provides investment advisory, administrative and company secretarial services to the Company, for a fee of 2% per annum of closing net assets, paid in advance, calculated on a quarterly basis by reference to the net assets at the end of the preceding quarter (prior to 26 July 2024: 2.4%), plus a fixed fee of £215,080 per annum (prior to 26 July 2024: minimum and maximum limits of £150,000 and £170,000 per annum respectively) and subject to annual increases in RPI (RPI increases are currently being waived until otherwise agreed by the Board), the latter inclusive of VAT.

-The Investment Adviser fees disclosed above are stated after applying a cap on expenses excluding IFA trail commission and exceptional items set at 3.25% of closing net assets at the year-end.
-In accordance with the investment management agreement any excess expenses are wholly borne by the Investment Adviser.
-The excess expenses during the year attributable to the Investment Adviser amounted to £nil (2022: £nil).
+The Investment Adviser's fee includes provision for a cap on expenses excluding exceptional items, performance incentive fees and trail commission set at 3.0% of closing net assets at the year-end.
+In accordance with the Investment Management Agreement, any excess expenses are borne by the Investment Adviser.
+The excess expenses during the year amounted to £nil (2023: £nil).